 YouTube channel 69waveydavey uploaded this footage of the Preston Guild events, which only happen once every 20 years.

-This colour footage uploaded by Gary Thomas has music rather than sound but is a fascinating look at Preston Market in the 1970s.
+This colour footage uploaded by Gary Thomas has music rather than sound but is a fascinating look at the market in the 1970s.

-YouTube channel PrestonLancs uploaded this footage of a drive in a mini through Preston in 1988.
-The locations include:
+YouTube channel PrestonLancs uploaded this footage of a drive in a mini through town in 1988.